 Bachelor of Science

-Admission RequirementsThe major in occupational therapy is a competitive program which requires all interested students to apply directly to the Department of Occupational Science and Occupational Therapy.
-Applicants must be enrolled at USC and must complete one semester, or more, of full-time study prior to applying to the major.
-Freshmen may apply following completion of their freshman year.
-Juniors must apply by January 15 for the program beginning the following June.
-Applications from underclassmen are reviewed as they are received during the academic year; juniors are reviewed after the January 15 deadline, and students are selected competitively according to the number of spaces available.
-Applicants will be notified as soon as admission decisions are made and every effort will be made to notify each applicant as rapidly as possible.
-The department's ability to process applications is dependent on receipt of complete and timely information.
+Admission RequirementsThe major in occupational therapy is a competitive program, which requires all interested students to apply directly to the Department of Occupational Science and Occupational Therapy.
+Applications from underclassmen are reviewed as they are received during the academic year, once the student has reached sophomore standing.
+Juniors must apply by January 15 for the program beginning the following summer.
+Sophomore students wishing to begin taking classes during the junior year must apply by April 30.
+Students are selected competitively according to the number of spaces available.
+Every effort will be made to notify each applicant of the admission decision as rapidly as possible.

-Students may enter USC declaring pre-occupational therapy (POT) as their professional objective at the freshman, sophomore or junior level.
+Students may enter USC declaring pre-occupational therapy (POT) as their pre-professional emphasis at the freshman, sophomore or junior level.
 Students transferring from other institutions need to enter USC no later than the first semester of their junior year.

 Two admissions applications are required for transfer students, one for the USC Undergraduate Admission Office and one for the Department of Occupational Science and Occupational Therapy.
 See the Admission section of this catalogue.

-Requirements for admission are: (1) a cumulative grade point average of at least 2.75 in undergraduate courses completed; (2) a grade of "A" or "B" in occupational therapy prerequisite courses; (3) completion of all College of Letters, Arts and Sciences general education requirements; (4) exposure to and exploration of occupational therapy as a career choice; (5) understanding of occupational therapy as demonstrated in autobiographical statement; and (6) satisfactory health status for professional activities and demands.
-No applicant will be denied admission on the basis of race, religion, creed or disability, provided functional health is sufficient to meet professional needs, both in the student role and as an entry-level practitioner.
+Requirements for admission are: (1) a cumulative grade point average of at least 2.75 in undergraduate courses completed; (2) a grade of "A" or "B" in occupational therapy prerequisite courses; (3) completion of all College of Letters, Arts and Sciences general education requirements by the beginning of the senior year; (4) exposure to and exploration of occupational therapy as a career choice; (5) understanding of occupational therapy as demonstrated in autobiographical statement; and (6) satisfactory health status for professional activities and demands.
+No applicant will be denied admission on the basis of race, religion, creed or disability.

 Application ProceduresApplications will be reviewed when the following materials have been received by the Department of Occupational Science and Occupational Therapy: (1) completed departmental application form; (2) official transcripts with grades from all colleges or universities attended; (3) autobiographical statement including reasons for wanting to enter the profession, concept of occupational therapy, experience, personal data, skills and accomplishments; (4) three letters of recommendation from professors, employers or other professional people not related to applicant, sent directly to department or delivered in a sealed envelope.
 Admitted students must complete all prerequisite course work by time of entry into the department (the department must be informed of grades as completed and applicants should keep the department informed in writing of their plans and progress).

-DeadlineThe deadline is January 15 for the program beginning in June.
+DeadlineThe deadline is January 15 for the program beginning in June, and April 30 for students wishing to begin course work as a junior.

 Program RequirementsA total of 128 units is required for the Bachelor of Science degree.
 An occupational therapy major cannot count any 300-level OT course toward the B.S. degree.